apache/pulsar/site2/docs/deploy-dcos.md

 ![DC/OS bookkeeper status](assets/dcos_bookkeeper_status.png)

-At this point, 3 {% popover bookies %} should be shown as green, which means that they have been deployed successfully and are now running.
+At this point, 3 [bookies](reference-terminology.md#bookie) should be shown as green, which means that they have been deployed successfully and are now running.

 ![DC/OS bookkeeper running](assets/dcos_bookkeeper_run.png)